airmetal/salt-dimensiondata/README.md

 ## Notes:

-### Provisioning Network Domain or VLAN in parallel (-P flag)
+### Provisioning in parallel (-P flag) is NOT supported
 Currently creating a new Network Domain or Vlan is not supported.
-This is due to concurrency issues in how Cloud Control coordinates network operations.
+Nodes/servers MAY work but there is no gaurantee, especially if configuring over public/external network.
+This is due to inability to issue concurrent operations on the same network resource in Cloud Control.
 You may want to pre-create the Network Domain and Vlan prior to creating the nodes, in which case you can use the **-P** flag; otherwise you can issue the command as shown above to issue operations serially.

 ### Deleting network resources are not supported with (-d) flag
 The driver does not remove the network resources created during provisioning with the **-d** flag.
 Only the nodes/servers are removed.